Dekeypetey40/Element-Duel/README.md

 - A huge thank you to my mentor Aleksei Konovalov for all of his help throughout this process.
 - Inspiration for my button design was taken from Code Institute's Love Maths project and was adapted to suit my website.
 - The method of functions returning a value as an array was taken from [scaler.com](https://www.scaler.com/topics/javascript-return-multiple-values/).
+- The code for the reset button was taken from [Stack Overflow](https://stackoverflow.com/).

 ---